mattaylor/objix/README.md

 ### Object.prototype.assign(...objects)

-Assign and overwrite entries from arguments into this and return this.
+Assign and overwrite entries from arguments into `this` and return `this`.

 ```javascript
 { a: 1, b: 1 }.assign({ b: 2, c: 2 }, {c: 3 }) // { a: 1, b: 2, c: 3 }